ohnosequences/db.rnacentral/docs/impl.md

 # Implementation Notes

+In short:

+1. Need id_mapping, species-specific fasta and active fasta
+2. sort id_mapping, extract and sort headers from species-specific fasta
+3. keep *only* the active ones: those in the id_mapping file
+3. Store all this in binary format
+4. add sequences from the active fasta

 ## RNACentral FASTA files

 The species-specific file is *not* sorted (as one would expect).
 I'm extracting the headers, sorting them, and storing them in binary format.